 After watching a sigh-inducing sunset, we don head torches and retrace our steps in the fading light of the day.

 By the time we reach the boat ramp it’s 9.30pm and jet black.
 Each kayak has a light but Sarah stresses it’s particularly important we stay together going back.
 She points out a cluster of lights on the horizon to aim for and we set off, carefully dipping our paddles into the oil-black water.

 Kayaking at night feels daringly intrepid – as if we’re secret agents on a covert mission.
 For the next hour we paddle towards the city’s twinkling lights under a sky pinpricked with stars.
 It’s my favourite part of the trip.
 The only sound is the rhythmic splash of the paddles in the water.
 No one speaks, not even my sister.

-Reported by Rob McFarland for our AA Directions Winter 2019 issue
+Reported by Rob McFarland for our AA Directions Summer 2019 issue